+Movement of the excess electrode lead could result in the electrode twisting and potentially damaging cochlear structures.
+Immediately after inserting the electrode and before arranging the excess proximal electrode lead in the mastoid cavity, the electrode must be immobilised.
+Ensure the electrode is held in place continuously.

-- Whilst continuing to hold the electrode in place, stabilise the electrode array to minimise movement inside the cochlea.
-To limit the risk of migration, the electrode should be further - secured.
-The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion. - Coil the excess proximal electrode lead inside the mastoid cavity under the bony overhangs.
-Pack completely around the electrode in the round window or cochleostomy with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
+To limit the risk of migration or breaking the seal, the electrode may be secured.
+The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion.

+1. Pack completely around the electrode in the cochleostomy or round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
-Seal the round window or cochleostomy to avoid an open pathway to the inner ear.